 Prostatitis is an inflammation of the prostate which may be caused by the presence of a bacterial infection.
 This condition can affect men of all ages.
 Having prostatitis does not increase your risk of getting any other prostate disease.
-Some of the symptoms of prostatitis are similar to those caused by an enlarged prostate, such as the frequent urge to urinate, yet difficulty in doing so; but prostatitis can also be accompanied by chills and fever (in acute infections) and by pain or burning during urination.
+Some of the symptoms of prostatitis are similar to those caused by an enlarged prostate, such as the frequent urge to urinate, yet difficulty in doing so.
+Prostatitis can also be accompanied by chills and fever (in acute infections) and by pain or burning during urination.

 Prostate Infection Facts